How to Protect Your Hearing Aids from Moisture

 Phonak’s Audéo hearing aids were the first to allow direct-streaming from iPhone and Android smartphones, and any other **Bluetooth-**enabled audio device.
 The RT model is rechargeable and features a telecoil that enables audio streaming from hearing loops in public spaces like churches and theaters.

-Widex Evoke hearing aids offer automatic sound classification for 11 environments, a telecoil, and machine learning to optimize your listening experience across a variety of listening environments.
-They are also Made-for-iPhone and compatible with Android via an audio streaming accessory.
+Widex MOMENT hearing aids offer automatic sound classification for 11 environments, lithium-ion rechargeability, and machine learning to optimize your listening experience across a variety of listening environments.
+They are also Made-for-iPhone and direct Android streaming is said to be on the way.

 4. Oticon Opn S miniRITE R

 Oticon Opn S hearing aids feature a sophisticated sound-processing system powered by a chipset that provides 15% better speech understanding, 10% reduced listening effort, and 10% better memory recall when compared to Oticon’s previous Opn platform.
 The miniRITE R offers rechargeability, but a rechargeable and telecoil-enabled model is not currently available for the Opn S line.

 5. Starkey Livio AI BTE 13

 Starkey Livio AI hearing aids integrate biosensors to track activity levels, detect falls, monitor social engagement, and feature other capabilities enabled by artificial intelligence and machine learning.
 The BTE 13 model offers a telecoil, but no rechargeability.

 Wondering if your hearing aid is water resistant?
 Here’s a fairly comprehensive list of IP ratings for almost every hearing aid model released since 2018.
 We’ll update the list regularly so check back often, or subscribe to our newsletter using the button below for email updates.